rosiel/typed_relation_display_name/README.md

 Once installed, a new field type will become available called "Typed Relation with Display Name".
 It has its own widget and formatter.

-TODO: There is not yet a tool for migrating an existing Typed Relation field into a Typed Relation With Display Name.

-TODO: Islandora Workbench compatibility.
+TODO: Islandora Workbench compatibility is in progress.

 ## License